ahtif/FlatFinder/docs/ws3/TestPlan.md

 * Make sure that the site is easy to use without help

 ### How will issues be fixed?

+* We have set aside time at the end of the project to fix issues that are found through the testing phase.

+##### Cucumber Testing

-* With cucmber testing, it is easy to fix issues as and when they appear.
-By running gradle check we will be able to see if the tests pass or fail.
-If they fail then the tester will tell the developer and together they can fix the issue.
+* We will be able to see if the tests pass or fail by using gradle.
+* If they fail then the tester will tell the developer and together they can fix the issue.

+##### UI Testing

-* With UI testing we will proof read the site to fix any grammatical errors, and to test usability we will get people who are not in our group to try and use the site and provide feedback.
+* We will proof read the site to fix any grammatical errors.
+This will be done by several people to make sure no one misses any errors.
+* To test usability, we will get people who are not in our group to use the site and provide feedback.